MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

 # Migrate AWS web application to AKS

-This article outlines key considerations for migrating the Yelb application from AWS to AKS.
+This section outlines key considerations for migrating the Yelb application from AWS to AKS.
 Remember that since the [Yelb][yelb] application is self-contained and doesn't rely on external services, migrating it from AWS to Azure can be done without any code changes.

 ## Migrating from AWS IAM to Azure RBAC